 The second-step equation is estimated using WLS, with the weights being derived from the number of individual observations in each year.
+Robust standard errors are computed to control for correlation of the error terms.
 In order to facilitate the interpretation of the results, the change of the log wages is multiplied by 100.
 This enables us to interpret the estimated coefficients on the change in unemployment as percentage change in the wage as reaction to a one point increase in the unemployment rate.